CSCfi/csc-user-guide/docs/computing/running/lustre.md

 I/O bandwidth    :    3699.31 MiB/s
 ```

-* The performance is improved 2.86 times
+* The performance is improved totally 2.86 times

+### Increasing the number of OSTs

 * If we use 2 OSTs without any ROMIO Hint the performance is 3500 MiB/s which is less than the optimized 1 OST.